How Detroit Drowned in a Sea of Troubles

 During the first six months of this year, Detroit had only slightly fewer homicides than my native New York City, even though New York has more than 10 times as many people.
 And as you can imagine, homicide is not the only elevated rate of crime.
 The population of the city has fallen by more than half since its heyday.
 That Packard plant I'd been looking at once employed tens of thousands of workers; now it is a rotting hulk, beloved mostly of ruin-porn photographers and graffiti artists and human predators who occasionally skulk along its decaying walls.
 (You can see a moving video about its history here.)
 The neighborhoods near it are also falling toward urban ruin.

-What happened to one of the most prosperous areas on earth?
+to one of the most prosperous areas on earth?

 If you listen to the interwebs, the answer is "terrible, Democratic-run urban politics."
 Or "union-busting anti-labor policies" in Southern states that transformed solid middle-class jobs in the Midwest into near-minimum-wage jobs in states such as Alabama and Tennessee.
 Or maybe "racism."
 Or "the urban underclass."